davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 In this section, let's focus on local variables, so you can appreciate when they should be used.

 1. Find the `moveHorizontal()` method in your source code.
-Suppose we now want the Triangle to output (print) its *old* coordinate position after you call `moveHorizontal()` to move it.
 Here's what it should look like:
     ```java
     public void moveHorizontal(int distance) {
         erase();